leemachin/sticky.js/README.md

 ## Customisation

 Sticky adds a couple of CSS classes to your stylesheet.
 You can change the appearance of stuck elements by customising `.stuck` in your CSS.
-Be careful when playing with margins or changing the size of the element!